 Hygromycin B Kill Curve Protocol

 Hygromycin B is soluble in water at >50 mg/mL.
 It is also soluble in methanol or ethanol.
-Solutions should be sterilized by filtration, not by autoclaving.
+Solutions should be sterilized by filter-sterilization, not by autoclaving.

 Kill Curve/Hygromycin B Titration Protocol: